quattor/quattor.github.com/_aquilon/technical_details.md

 is mirroring the sandbox branch in the template king.

-## Archetypes
+## Archetypes and Personalities

 Archetypes is the highest level of host grouping in Aquilon.
-They typically allow to group all hosts sharing the same base environment, in particular the operating system.
+They typically allow to group all hosts sharing the same base environment.
+It is up to the site to define the granularity of archetypes.
+It is possible to bind some features with the archetype rather than with a specific personality, so that all personalities in the archetype will have these features configured.

+Personalities are used to define the list of features that are configured on a host.
+Every host has one personality and only one but it is possible to change the personality of a host.
 Personalities used to define the host configuration are bound to an archetype.
 As a consequence, there is no easy way to share personality definitions between archetypes.

-## Clusters

-Clusters are mostly useful for defining HA services (perhaps with floating IP addresses) that exist on a set of hosts, rather than on individual hosts.
-They get their own profiles in addition to the hosts.

 ## Services